UABACM/first-contribution-uab/README.md

 Celebrate your contribution and share it with your friends and potential employers as proof of your ability to use Git and Github

 Join our Discord if you have any questions or need any help and just to be a part of the UAB CS community.
-[Join Our Discord](https://acmatuab.org/discord).
+We regularly update our Discord with ways for you to get more invovled, learn about CS [Join Our Discord](https://acmatuab.org/discord).